Q1: Why is the Northern Hemisphere called the land Hemisphere?

-Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean and Southern Ocean.
-In 2000, the International Hydrographic Organization created the Southern Ocean extends from the coast of Antarctica north to 60 degrees south latitude with an area of approximately 20.3 million square kilometers.
+Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean and the Southern Ocean.
+In 2000, the International Hydrographic Organization created the Southern Ocean extends from the coast of Antarctica north to 60 degrees south latitude with an area of approximately 20.3 million square kilometres.

 Q5: What do you mean by Strait?
 Name the Strait between India and Sri Lanka.

-Q6: What is plateau?
+Q6: What is a plateau?
 Name the two important plateaus of the world.

 Q7: Why do climbers often experience breathing problems?

-Ans : The climbers experience problems in breathing due to decrease in the density of air.
-They have to carry with them oxygen cylinders to be able to breathe at higher altitude as the density of air keeps on decreasing with increase in altitude.
+Ans: The climbers experience problems in breathing due to a decrease in the density of air.
+They have to carry with them oxygen cylinders to be able to breathe at higher altitude as the density of air keeps on decreasing with an increase in altitude.

 Q8: What are mountains?

-Ans : A mountain is a conical mass of land rising to a much greater height than the surrounding areas.
-Its uppermost projected area is called peak.
+Ans: A mountain is a conical mass of land rising to a much greater height than the surrounding areas.
+Its uppermost projected area is called the peak.